Engineer; application for permission to use the professional title

 - which has a standard period of study of at least six semesters in full-time and with which at least 180 points can be acquired when applying the ECTS system and

-- in which the fields of mathematics, information technology, natural sciences and technology predominate; this requirement does not apply to the use of the job title exclusively in the word combination industrial engineer by persons who have completed an undergraduate degree in industrial engineering.
+- in which the fields of mathematics, information technology, natural sciences and technology predominate; this requirement does not apply to the use of the professional title exclusively in the word combination industrial engineer by persons who have completed an undergraduate degree in industrial engineering.

 Furthermore, the professional title may be used by